 Set up in 2018, LUCy is an online platform for multimedia stories created by students of Leiden University College The Hague.
 Students who take the Multimedia Journalism course are expected to create a story with three unique multimedia components covering a topic of their choice.
-For more information about the authors of this year’s stories, see the profiles below.
+For information about some of the authors of our stories, see the profiles below.

 Louis Brady & Louis Juste